KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] is a Swift library that helps you build custom keyboards with Swift and SwiftUI.
+[KeyboardKit][KeyboardKit] helps you build custom keyboard extensions for iOS and iPadOS, using Swift and SwiftUI.
 It extends the native keyboard APIs and provides you with a lot more functionality than is otherwise available.

-The end result can look something like this...or entirely different:
+KeyboardKit lets you create keyboards that mimic the native iOS keyboards in a few lines of code.
+These keyboards can be customized to great extent to change input keys, keyboard layout, design, behavior etc.

 <p align="center">
     <img src ="https://github.com/KeyboardKit/KeyboardKit/blob/master/Resources/Demo.gif?raw=true" width="300" />
 </p>

-KeyboardKit Pro extends KeyboardKit with pro features, such as localized input sets, keyboard layouts and callout actions, which lets you create fully localized system keyboards for all keyboard locales with a single line of code.
+KeyboardKit Pro extends KeyboardKit with pro features, such as fully localized keyboards and services, autocomplete, dictation, proxy extensions, emoji skintone and version info, additional views etc. It supercharges your keyboard and lets you create localized keyboards in all locales with a few lines of code.

-KeyboardKit Pro also unlocks a local and a remote autocomplete providers, emoji skintone support, the possibility to read all the text from the text document proxy, additional views etc.

-## KeyboardKit Pro License
+## Licenses

 KeyboardKit Pro requires a commercial license.
 Licenses can be purchased from the [website][Website] or from [Gumroad][Gumroad].

-## Supported Platforms

-KeyboardKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.

-However, the distribution is `iOS` only for non-enterprise licenses!

-Please reach out if you need to use KeyboardKit Pro on multiple platforms.